-Facebook Audience Insights is a powerful tool that will not only give you interests ideas but also provide a lot of useful information about your audience.
-Information you can use in other channels and your general brand communication.
+Facebook Audience Insights is a powerful tool that will not only give you interests ideas but also provide a lot of useful information about your target audience.
+These are insights you can use to optimize your channels and social media marketing efforts.

-Just go to the https://www.facebook.com/ads/audience-insights and there you can analyze any audience you want.
-They might be your fans but also people with a specific interest.
-I will try “Cat food” and immediately I will find out that 70% of these people are Women, 30% of them work in Administrative Services.
+Just go to https://www.facebook.com/ads/audience-insights and you can analyze any audience you want there.
+They might be people who contribute to your page likes, but also those with a specific interest.
+I will try “Cat food” and immediately I will find out that 70% of these people are women, and 30% of them work in Administrative Services.
 The most popular product among them is Purina, and so on.
-Most of this data may be used directly in creating your Facebook Ads audience.
+Most of this data may be used directly in creating your Facebook custom audience.

 How to get a complete Facebook interests list?
 Is it even possible?
 And why Facebook doesn’t publish a PDF with the list openly in ad manager or anywhere else?

 As usual, it depends.
-As we already know interests are created automatically based on the various signals from Facebook and FB partners.
+As we already know interests are created automatically based on the various signals from Facebook and its partners.
 It means the list is constantly changing and evolving.

 If you keep the same interest in your ad targeting for months, it doesn’t mean you’re targeting the same people over and over.
-Some of them will drop from the list and some of them will be added after some time.
-Some of the interests will be removed and some of them will appear etc.
+Some of them will drop from the list and some of them will be added after a certain timeframe.
+Some of the interests will be removed, some will appear.

 But still, there are many more options than what we see in the Facebook Ads manager.
 To discover all of them we need to create a Facebook App and get the info from the API.
 But don’t worry, it’s not as difficult as it may sound.
 Just follow this simple instruction:

-Go to the https://developers.facebook.com/apps and click on the “Create App” button.
-Choose a goal, a name, your email address, and connect it to the business manager (this is optional, you don’t have to do this, we won’t be promoting the app for real.
+Go to https://developers.facebook.com/apps and click on the “Create App” button.
+Choose a goal, a name, your email address, and connect it to the business manager (this is optional, you don’t have to do this, we won’t be promoting the app for real).